sympower/dt-data-load-tool/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-airflow-composer.md

      c66c...
      ```

    - Copy capitalized variables and add them into Airflow’s env variables, then save it.
-Now, `dlt` can
+Now, `data_load_tool` can
      pick it up.

      ![add-credential](images/add-credential.png)